Impartial Specialists (IS) perform an important public service as medical experts to the Board and its Judges.

-An IS who wants to renew his or her term should complete a Physician's Application for Renewal of Designation as an Impartial Specialist, Form IS-1R, at least 60 days before the current term ends.
+An IS who wants to renew their term should complete a Physician's Application for Renewal of Designation as an Impartial Specialist, Form IS-1R, at least 60 days before the current term ends.

 The Board will promptly notify applicants of its decision.

 Medical providers can access the required training modules on the learning management system, CourseMill, to earn CME credits and/or obtain completion certificates.

 Note for Medical Portal users: When accessing CourseMill for the first time, you will set up a new user account using the same email address you used when signing up for the Medical Portal.
 On future visits, you may be able to bypass the CourseMill login if you are already signed into the Medical Portal.